On this date 35 years ago, Michael Jordan set an NBA Playoffs record with a 63-point performance against the Boston Celtics.

-Happy Birthday, MJ!
-On Michael Jordan's 58th birthday, we look back at the 10 greatest games of his legendary career.
+On the anniversary of one of his greatest performances, we look back at the 10 best games of Jordan's legendary career.

 Michael Jordan's 10 greatest games